galsci/pysm/paper/paper.md

 # Acknowledgements

-We acknowledge NASA for supporting Andrea Zonca's work on the project through the funding of the grant Theoretical & Computational Astrophysics Network `80NSSC18K1487`.
+This work was supported in part by NASA grant `80NSSC18K1487`.

 # References